-As discussed, a complete change was made to the NHIS sample design in 2016, effectively changing the MEPS design beginning with calendar year 2017.

-There were 117 variance strata originally formed under this new design intended for use until the next fully new NHIS design was implemented.
-In order to make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
-Those strata associated with the new design (implemented in 2016) were numbered from 2001 to 2117.

-However, the new NHIS sample design implemented in 2016, was further modified in 2018.
-With the modification in the 2018 NHIS sample design, the MEPS variance structure for the 2019 Full Year file has also had to be modified, reducing the number of variance strata to 105.
+The NHIS sample design was changed again in 2016, effectively changing the MEPS design beginning with calendar year 2017.
+From Panel 22 of the 2017 files, a new set of variance strata and PSUs were developed.
+There are 117 variance strata with either two or three variance estimation PSUs per stratum.
+Therefore, there are a total of 282 (165+117) variance strata in the 2017 Full Year file as it consists of two panels that were selected under two independent NHIS sample designs.
+To make the pooling of data across multiple years of MEPS more straightforward, the numbering system for the variance strata has changed.
+Those strata associated with the new design were numbered from 2001 to 2117.However, the NHIS sample design, the MEPS variance structure for the 2019 Full Year file was also modified, reducing the number of variance strata to 105.
 Consistency was maintained with the prior structure in that the 2019 Full Year file variance strata were also numbered within the range of values from 2001-2117, although there are now gaps in the values assigned within this range.
+Due to the modification, each stratum could contain up to five variance estimation PSUs.

+For Panel 26 in the 2021 Full Year file, additional NHIS sample was used for MEPS to account for increasing nonresponse during the pandemic (as discussed in Section 3.1.4).
+The additional sample was assigned to the existing variance strata, so the 2021 Full Year file continues to have 105 variance strata, numbered 2001-2117, with a few gaps in the values in that range.
+In many cases, the additional sample was assigned to new variance estimation PSUs, so in the 2021 Full Year file, each stratum could contain up to eight variance estimation PSUs.

-Retaining this numbering system permits analysts interested in pooling MEPS data across several years to do so without incurring logistical issues related to variance estimation while permitting the establishment of useful estimates of variability for estimates based on data obtained over several years of data collection.
-To obtain appropriate standard errors when pooling MEPS data across multiple years, it is necessary to specify a common variance structure.
+Some analysts may be interested in pooling data across multiple years of MEPS data.
+If pooling across years is to be undertaken, it should be noted that, to obtain appropriate standard errors when doing so, it is necessary to specify a common variance structure.
 Prior to 2002, each annual MEPS public use file was released with a variance structure unique to the particular MEPS sample in that year.
-However, starting in 2002, the annual MEPS public use files were released with a common variance structure that allows users to pool data from 2002 and forward.
+Starting in 2002, the annual MEPS public use files were released with a common variance structure that allowed users to pool data from 2002 through 2018.
+However, with the need to modify the variance structure beginning with 2019, this can no longer be routinely done.